HSC examinations: non-serious attempts and non-attempts

 Non-attempts include those where only multiple-choice questions are attempted.

-Any student identified as making a non-serious attempt or a non-attempt will be asked by the NSW Education Standards Authority (NESA) to justify why they should receive a result in the course concerned.
+Any student identified as making a non-serious attempt or a non-attempt will be asked by NESA to justify why they should receive a result in the course concerned.

 NESA will advise the student and the school principal of its decision at the time of the release of Higher School Certificate results.